What is the difference between the SAT and ACT?

 - When students take the state-wide ACT as juniors, they will take the ACT Plus Writing test, so all students will have at least one test with that result.

-Do I have to register for the state-wide ACT test?
+Do I have to register for the district wide ACT test in February?

-- PHHS will register and pay for all current juniors for the state-wide ACT test date in April.
+- No. PHHS will register and pay for all current juniors for the district wide ACT test date in February.

-Since I have to take the state-wide ACT test as a junior, should I register for another test my junior year or have the state-wide test be my first test?
+Since I have to take the district wide ACT test as a junior, should I register for another test my junior year or have the state-wide test be my first test?

-- Many students will take the December, February or April test during their junior year before they take the state-wide test in April.
+- Many students will take the December test during their junior year before they take the district wide test in February.